How To Start A Nonprofit In Arizona

 How Long Does It Take to Start an Arizona Nonprofit?

 The standard, non-expedited filing time in Arizona is a whopping 20 days!
 Pay the $35 expedite fee (in addition to the state’s filing fee), and you can get your articles processed in less than two weeks.
-Both options are available when you hire Northwest.

 Does an Arizona Nonprofit Need a Registered Agent?